kudobuilder/kudo.dev/content/docs/comparison.md

 #### Finalizers

 With KUDO's dependency management, Finalizers[^finalizers] can be placed on KUDO Operators that are depended on by other applications.
-Zookeeper, for example, may have a Finalizer placed on it by the Kafka KUDO operator to prevent Zookeeper from being removed whike Kafka is still using it.
+Zookeeper, for example, may have a Finalizer placed on it by the Kafka KUDO operator to prevent Zookeeper from being removed while Kafka is still using it.
 This functionality is unique to KUDO.

 #### Object Ownership (cascade delete/cleanup)